Wise Review [2023] – 7 Must Knows

 - Sending Fee: This is a payment processing fee which is applied to the payment method used to fund the transfer, such as credit or debit card fees.

-Wise gives you many options at this step which can help to speed up the transfer or reduce the fees. - Transfer Fee: This is the fee charged by the service provider for sending the money from one country to another.
+Wise gives you many options at this step including free ones.
+This fee can speed up the transfer. - Transfer Fee: This is the fee charged by the service provider for sending the money from one country to another.

-The main fee Wise charges is a percentage of the amount based on the country countries you are sending to and currencies. - Exchange Rate Margin: This fee is based on the difference between the mid-market exchange rate (the rate banks use to trade currencies with each other) and the exchange rate offered by the money transfer service.
+The main fee Wise charges is this one.
+Wise charges a percentage of the amount based on the countries and currencies. - Exchange Rate Margin: This fee is based on the difference between the mid-market exchange rate (the rate banks use to trade currencies with each other) and the exchange rate offered by the money transfer service.

 Saving the Most Money